 - Spinal cord injuries: Injuries to the spinal cord can be some of the most life-altering, resulting in partial or full paralysis, and even death.

 You can pursue financial compensation for your losses from the party responsible for the crash.
-Examples of liable parties include the driver of the vehicle that hit you, a government entity that failed to design or maintain the roadway if that was a cause of the accident, and manufacturers of defective products that caused or contributed to your accident and injuries.
+Examples of liable parties include the driver of the vehicle that hit you, a government entity that failed to maintain the roadway (if that was a cause of the accident), and manufacturers of defective products that caused or contributed to your injuries.

-A successful personal injury claim will provide compensation to victims for medical expenses, lost wages, rehabilitation, pain and suffering, emotional distress, and more.
-Call Grant Law Office at (866) 249-5513 or (404) 995-3955 to obtain more information about pursuing your legal rights.
+A successful personal injury claim will provide compensation for medical expenses, lost wages, rehabilitation, pain and suffering, emotional distress, and more.
+Call Grant Law Office at (404) 995-3955 or (866) 249-5513 to obtain more information about pursuing your legal rights.